aadharna/aifw/README.md

 ----

 ## Submitting your own anecdote:

+Either
 ```
   - Submit a PR directly here under the contributions folder
-  - write up and email your story to me at aadharna@gmail.com
+  - Write up and email your story to me (aadharna@gmail.com), and I can add it
 ```

-When writing up your anecdote, please note that we would like it to be understandable by as large an audience as possible.
+When writing up your anecdote, please note that we would like it to be understandable by as large an audience as possible while keeping technical rigour.

-The story should give just enough background, set up what you expected to happen, what actually happened, and why it was surprising.
+The story should give just enough background, set up what you expected to happen, what actually happened, and explain why it was surprising.
+If you like, you can even give your takeaway from the story!

 In the future, we would like this to be a self-sustaining collection managed by the community, and so are looking into additional options like creating a Wikipedia page.